Born on May 11th, 1904 in Figueras, Catalonia (Spain), Salvador Dali

 23rd, 1989.
 Decisive for understanding the art of Salvador Dali is the way

 he sees himself "to be Dali" is already art.
 It is part of the fascination

 work, that he is one of the greatest, but, at the same time, also one of the

 most controversial artists of this century.
 His illusionist surrealism has

 an irresistible effect not only on his friends and followers but also on his

 critics.
 The pictures are predominantly assigned to the art direction Surrealism.
-The art works of the artist are dominated by the colors pastel, black and blue.
+The art works of the artist are dominated by the colors black, gray and pastel.